yujunmjiang/dvia-2019/1.mapping-time/final-time-visualizer/README.md

 ![illustrative images](./season-dial-daytime.png)

 This final version of the hygrid clock `Time Visualizer` was inspired by multiple elements such us solar system, orbital revolution, the representative of each season, and dial plate.
 The `arc()` creates three concentric circles to track the progress of hour, minute, and second.
 Meanwhile, each arc has an unique `alpha` value with RGB color mode to distinguish time units visually.
+The round shape with solid colors in the middle expresses four seasons during the whole year.
+The background color separates daytime and nighttime into two colors as well.

 Time Units: season, a.m., p.m., hour, minute, second

-Retinal Variables: position, value, hue, orientation
+Retinal Variables: shape, value, hue, orientation

 ![illustrative images](./season-dial-nighttime.png)